-- The maximum size of a home is that you are able to buy - The maximum price of a home that you are able to buy. - Your expected level of financial contribution - The expected level of financial contribution you can expect to receive from Scottish Ministers.
+- The maximum price of a home that you are able to buy. - Your expected level of financial contribution - The expected level of financial contribution you can expect to receive from Scottish Ministers.

 If you receive a 'Passport Letter' you may then proceed with finding a home for sale on the open market providing it meets the conditions set out in your 'Passport Letter'.